imathis/octopress/source/docs/plugins/image-tag/index.markdown

 footer: false
 ---

-If you like Markdown's simple syntax for images, you'll love the simplicity of the Octopress image tag.
+If you like Markdown's syntax for images, you'll love the simplicity of the Octopress image tag.

 #### Syntax